amcolex/umsg/README.md

 - Generated library from json definitions
 - Statically typed -> Compile time checking
-- Multi-publisher with seperate channels
+- Multi-publisher with separate channels
 - Uses the RTOS queue API for performance
 - Dead simple and efficient.
 (Core code less than 150 LoC!)
 - Scalable.
-Builds a linked-list for infinite number of publisher and subscribers.
+Builds a linked-list for an infinite number of publishers and subscribers.
 - Easily ported to other RTOS/OS (only needs to change core file)

 # Quickstart